Jaynabergman/WETO_ddRAD/02_Preprocessing/02_Fastp.md

 | 15 (default) | 929,620,816 |
 | 20 | 929,487,304 |

-We proceeded with the following scripts using Q >= 20
+We continued with the pipeline using Q >= 20